The drama between two satanic churches is really giving Satan a bad name

 Actually, Satan is having a moment right now.
-Unlike nearly every other religion (which are declining in popularity and influence because they're filled with dried up old ladies), this one is on the upswing, because satanism has traditionally appealed to people who are mostly young, male and single, said this 2001 study.
+Unlike nearly every other religion (which are declining in popularity and influence because they're filled with dried up old ladies), this one is on the upswing, because satanism has traditionally appealed to people who are mostly young, male and single, said a 2001 study.

-Examples of satanism's influence can see seen everywhere.
+Examples of satanism's influence can be see seen everywhere.
 Henry Zebrowski from The Last Podcast on the Left signs his tweets "hail satan."
 It was a pressing issue in the presidential campaign.
 Satanism is now an officially recognized religion by governments and prisons alike.
 In hip coffee shops, you'll see hip crowds wearing hoodies reading "Smoke Meth and Hail Satan."
 And Gilfoyle from the wildly popular show Silicon Valley is a satanist.

 Sataism's resurgence has brought more young women in; the Satanic Temple's Malcolm Jarry claims it has slightly more female members than male.
 So there's a chance satanists may actually breed.

 And so it's important that we understand the satanists, if we can.